Azure/azure-sdk-for-net/sdk/mediaservices/Azure.ResourceManager.Media/README.md

-# Microsoft Azure Media Management client library for .NET
+# Microsoft Azure Media management client library for .NET

 Microsoft Azure Media Services is a cloud-based platform that enables you to build solutions that achieve broadcast-quality video streaming, enhance accessibility and distribution, analyze content, and much more.